zmkfirmware/zmk/docs/docs/features/backlight.md

 </TabItem>
 <TabItem value="shieldnopin">

 Since the Zephyr 3.2 update the PWM driver has been revised, permitting the use of the pinctrl API to select the pins.
-For now the old method of pin select is also functional
+For now the old method of pin select is also functional, but note that if you are modifying a shield and the board already has pinctrl enabled then you have to use the pinctrl API as well.

 You must first add a `boards/` directory within your shield folder.
 For each board that supports the shield you must create a `<board>.defconfig` file and a `<board>.overlay` file inside the `boards/` folder.